analytics

 Pricing

-Free demo: Available
+Free trial: Available upon request

 3. Zoho Analytics: Good for traditional dashboard